 There are two types of resources: bottlenecks and non-bottlenecks.
 A bottleneck is a resource whose capacity is equal to or less than the corresponding demand.
 You have to seek to balance the flow of products in the plant with the demand of the market.

 Jonah asks to be called back as soon as the team has located a bottleneck to compare all resources to the market demand.

 Updating the data would take months.
 An experience-based method would be faster.
 The supply department is in the best position to know which parts are missing and which department will pick them up.
 Alex uses the hike as an analogy.

 In front of the bottleneck, there must be a huge pile of work in progress.
 A first bottleneck is identified: the NCX10.
-The NCX has brought a gain in staff; two qualified operators to one operator for each machine.
+The NCX required extra staff; two qualified operators for each machine.

 A second bottleneck is identified.
 This is the heat treatment department.
 Operators put in between 12 and 200 parts that remain for six to sixteen hours.
 Parts cool off outside the furnace at room temperature.

 Most of the time the furnaces work at half their capacity.
 The problem is that the batches are either too small or too big.

 It’s not possible to change the process, but it’s likely possible to optimize the batches.